 - Set a timer for 12 minutes.

-- When the eggs are cooked, plunge then in the ice water.
+- When the timer is up, plunge the eggs in the ice water.

 Make sure you use tongs or a fork to move the basket...it's gonna be hot!
 Or, you could grab each egg with those tongs if you're afraid you'll dump the whole batch on the floor.
 (It happens.)